How to Refinance a Mortgage With No Equity

 Underwater mortgage?
-The Home Affordable Refinance Program (HARP) is here for you
+Try the Home Affordable Refinance Program (HARP)

 Little equity?
-Federal Housing Administration (FHA) refinancing may be able to help
+Consider Federal Housing Administration (FHA) refinancing

 You can refinance with an FHA loan even if you have little equity in your home.
 In fact, the FHA refinance process is streamlined.
 So, if you already have an FHA loan, you don’t have to have another appraisal.
 The FHA will value the house as it was valued from the previous mortgage.
 And in a lot of cases, depending on your credit score, you may not need credit to qualify.
 Under FHA, it’s a mortgage rating only, so you don’t have to prove your income or show any of your other bills.
 It does require that, within the last twelve months, there were no late mortgage payments and no bankruptcies in the last 2 years.

-No equity?
-Veteran’s Administration (VA) Refinancing should be first loan choice of veterans
+Veteran with zero equity?
+VA Refinancing should be first loan choice

 If your previous mortgage was a VA loan, you will also qualify for an Interest Rate Reduction Refinance Loan (IRRRL), or a VA streamline.
 In choosing the IRRRL option, you can reduce monthly payments via lowering your rate.
 Though the VA streamline has the fewest requirements, you cannot access cash.
 But, similar to an FHA refinance, a VA streamline is non-credit qualifying, so you don’t need to prove your income.